Guidance on the reopening and safe use of multi-purpose community centres.

-Regulation 12 of the Health Protection (Coronavirus Restrictions) (No 2) (Wales) Regulations 2020 (as amended) allow for the reopening of Community Centres but place a duty on those persons responsible for the centre to take reasonable measures to minimise risk of exposure to coronavirus at the premises or the spread of coronavirus by those who have been at the premises.
-Failure to do so will constitute an offence.
+The Health Protection (Coronavirus Restrictions) (No 5) (Wales) Regulations 2020 (as amended) allow for the reopening of Community Centres but place a duty on those persons responsible for the centre to take reasonable measures to minimise risk of exposure to coronavirus at the premises or the spread of coronavirus by those who have been at the premises.
+Failure to do so will give rise to enforcement action.
 This duty includes the collection of contact information.

 Detailed guidance is available on how to take reasonable measures to minimise the risk of exposure to coronavirus in workplaces and premises open to the public which falls broadly into 3 areas:

 - take all reasonable measures to ensure that a distance of 2 metres between all persons is maintained on particular premises;

 - ensure that other reasonable measures are taken to minimise risk of exposure to the virus, in particular by limiting close face to face interaction and by improving hygiene; and

 - provide information to those entering or working at premises about how to minimise risk.

 Those responsible for the centre must also familiarise themselves with, and adhere to, regulation 6 of the Health Protection (Coronavirus Restrictions) (No 5) (Wales) Regulations 2020 which details the restrictions on gatherings in public places and the reasonable excuses for doing so.

 Many community facilities are also workplaces and those responsible for the premises should therefore be aware of their responsibilities as employers.